tox7cv3nom/anime-finder-python-script/README.md

-this is a script gives all information abot any anime
+this is a script gives all information about any anime